Utah Deaf History and Culture

 October 4, 2003

-Photos taken by Sanderson Community Center staff
+Photos taken by the Sanderson Community Center staff

 References